act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-box-shadow-66e9f0.md

 ---
-id: be4d0c
+id: 66e9f0
-name: Inline link in paragraph is distinguishable
+name: Inline link in paragraph has distinguishable box-shadow
-rule_type: composite
+rule_type: atomic

 description: |
-  This rule checks that links that are embedded in a paragraph, list or cell have a way to distinguish them from the surrounding text
+  This rule checks that links that are embedded in a paragraph, list or cell have a box-shadow that distinguishes them from the surrounding text

 accessibility_requirements: # Remove whatever is not applicable wcag20:1.4.1: # Use of Color (A)